 A Major Shareholder at Anterix (ATEX) is Buying Shares

-Following Owl Creek Asset Management, L.P.’s last ATEX Buy transaction on October 30, 2019, the stock climbed by 8.7%.
-Following this transaction Owl Creek Asset Management, L.P.’s holding in the company was increased by 1.89% to a total of $240 million.
+This recent transaction increases Owl Creek Asset Management, L.P.’s holding in the company by 1.52% to a total of $162 million.

 See today’s analyst top recommended stocks >>